saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/graph-neural-nets/index.md

 ### Key Takeaways

-- **Graphs are the natural representation** for moleculesthey directly encode chemical structure
+- **Graphs are the natural representation** for molecules they directly encode chemical structure
 - **Message passing** is the core computational pattern: information flows through bonds, updating atom representations iteratively
 - **Architecture matters**: GCN for baselines, GAT for interpretability, MPNN for edge-dependent tasks
 - **GNNs are state-of-the-art** for molecular property prediction, consistently outperforming fingerprints and SMILES-based models